Living with a roommate

 If things aren’t going well, there a lot of things we can do to help.
 Talk with your resident assistant on the floor or the hall director.
 They can be a great sounding board and as well as offer advice.
 We can also assist with roommate agreements, a formal mediation, or, if things really are not working, work with you to find a new room.

 These tools can help with topics to talk about for setting up expectations for living together.

-- Talk to your RA, GA or hall director
+- Talk to your resident assistant, graduate assistant or hall director.

 Your enjoyment of life in a residence hall will depend, to a large extent, on the thoughtful consideration you and your roommate(s) demonstrate for each other.
 Remember, living in a community environment means accepting responsibility for the welfare of others.
 Only you can assure that your roommate enjoys these rights.
 As a roommate, it is your responsibility to follow the "Roommate Responsibilities" outlined below.

 - Make sure your roommate’s right to read, study and sleep are free from undue interference from noise, guests and other distractions.
 Unreasonable noise and other disturbances inhibit the exercise of this right.

 - Ask permission before borrowing or using any of your roommate’s possessions such as a computer, clothes or food.

 - Receive permission from roommates before inviting guests to stay overnight (overnight guests of the opposite sex are not allowed).
 See guest and visitation policy in the Community Living Expectations policy book for more info.

 - Allow your roommates free access to the room and facilities without pressure.